 If we don’t clean up our air, we’ll face several issues:

 - Economic impacts - Federal funding for transportation (highway) projects could be at risk.
-Public dollars would be needed to clean up our air.

 - Business impacts - Restrictions placed on large businesses located in Multnomah County, which may push jobs outside our community.

 Wood Smoke is part of the problem.
 Check for burn restrictions before burning wood.